hn374/Developer-Notes/Books/ThinkLikeAProgrammer.md

 In programming, a special case or edge case is a situation in which valid data will cause the normal flow of code to produce erroneous results.

+A pointer external to the list that points to the first node in a linked list is known as a head pointer.